 How to Seek Help for Addiction at House of Zen

 If you or someone you know is struggling with the withdrawal effects, then it is important to seek help at House of Zen right now.
-Our luxury rehab facility integrates advanced therapeutic techniques with holistic approach to healing drug addiction.
+Our luxury rehab center facility integrates advanced therapeutic techniques with a holistic approach to healing drug addiction.
 This includes the following:

 Treatment and Recovery Options